Unlocking Trapped Liquidity for Cash Visibility

 As organizations move into the digital economy, treasurers are turning to advanced technologies to cope with the problem of trapped liquidity.
 Treasurers are finding new use cases for advanced technologies to tap into the sometimes-hidden pockets of funds quickly and efficiently.

-- Rise of APIs: Treasurers need treasury application software to connect directly with other internal (and external) systems so that information flows seamlessly between internal stakeholders and banking partners.
+- Rise of APIs: Treasurers need treasury liquidity technology to connect directly with other internal (and external) systems so that information flows seamlessly between internal stakeholders and banking partners.

 - Real-time Payments: For treasury professionals, time is of the essence when it comes to making payments.
 As a result, there has been growing momentum around faster payment programs.
 Real-time payments allow treasurers to make disbursements or payments to partner organizations 24 hours a day.
 Treasurers can now also send requests and receive instant confirmations of the transaction.